turacos/telegraf/README.md

 # telegraf

-some configuration file to be used with telegraf/kafka/influxdb
+some configuration files to be used with telegraf/kafka/influxdb